Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 Invoke-WebRequest -Uri 'http://localhost:8080/users?userId=12345' -Method Get
 ```

+### Using Get-PodeQueryParameter

-Alternatively, you can use the Get-PodeQueryParameter function to retrieve the query data.
-This function works similarly to the `Query` property on `$WebEvent`.
+Alternatively, you can use the `Get-PodeQueryParameter` function to retrieve the query data.
+This function works similarly to the `Query` property on `$WebEvent` but provides additional options for deserialization when needed.

 Here is the same example using `Get-PodeQueryParameter`: